Updated on October 20.

-Your brain and body wasn’t mean for this
+Your brain —and body— wasn’t mean for this

 Thanks to video conferencing software, you can pretend as if it’s business as usual.
 You can have meetings, give and take your class, hang out with friends and family, even visit your doctor.
 What’s not to love?

-The story of James
+The literally exceptional happy story of James

 Like many foreigners working as teachers in China, James left the country for the holiday season in late December last year.
 Little did he know his temporary stay in Manila, with nothing but a smartphone next to him, would become indefinite.